 In 1792, ten years after the passing of Gilbert's Act, the Oulton Gilbert Union of six parishes (Banningham, Blickling, Colby, Erpingham, Itteringham, and Oulton) was formed.
 Its workhouse at Oulton, three-and-a-half miles to the north-west of Aylsham, was leased from Lady Sheffield and was originally a farmhouse and stood about a mile to the south-east of Oulton church, was converted from an old farmhouse at a cost of £1,100.
 Erpingham joined the union in 1806, Coleby in 1811, and Itteringham and Banningham in 1832, when the workhouse was enlarged at a cost of around £300 to hold up to 80 paupers.

 In 1805, the parishes of Gimingham, Knapton, Mundesley, Overstrand, North Repps, South Repps, Sidestrand, Trimingham, and Trunch formed a Gilbert union and erected a House of Industry at Gimingham.
+The property was later divided into cottages known as Brunswick Terrace (now demolished).

 Also in 1805, Sheringham [or Sherringham] formed a union with Aldborough, Aylmerton, East Beckham, Beeston Regis, Cromer, Felbrigg, Gresham, and Runton and set up a workhouse near to the church at Upper Sheringham.
 The large U-shaped building could house 150 but seldom had more than 50 inmates.
 It was later adapted for use as a school.